nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     Add a new entry to *Drawer content*:

     {{#> callout type='note'}}
-    Depending of your setup, links differ if you generated with [Polymer CLI](https://github.com/Polymer/polymer-cli).
+    Depending on your setup, links differ if you generated with [Polymer CLI](https://github.com/Polymer/polymer-cli).
     {{/callout}}

     {{#> panel type='code' heading='src/my-app.html'}}